-“Small business owners invest a tremendous amount of time, money and resources to make their ventures successful, yet, many owners fail to properly plan and prepare for disaster situations.
-According to the Institute for Business and Home Safety, an estimated 25 percent of businesses do not reopen following a major disaster.”1
+“Small business owners invest a tremendous amount of time, money and resources to make their ventures successful, yet, many owners fail to properly plan and prepare for disaster situations."
+An estimated 50% of business do not reopen after a disaster has happened.

 Creating a business plan for disaster will help protect employees, shorten the amount of time you may have to be out of work, and possibly lessen the financial impact it will have on you.

 - Identify critical business systems – how long can they be down and what is needed to keep everything functioning.

 - Create an emergency communication plan with all those who have a stake in your business.